finitespace/BME280/README.md

 #### float hum()

   Read the humidity from the BME280 and return a percentage as a float.
-  Return: float = percent relative humidity
+    * return: float = percent relative humidity

 #### void  read(float& pressure, float& temp, float& humidity, TempUnit tempUnit, PresUnit presUnit)